jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 import * as IO from "@jasonsbarr/simple-io";
 ```

 This would give you access to all the functions from the package as methods on the `IO` object.
+You don't have to call the object `IO`; you can give it any name you like.

 ### Named Exports